-Preparing for remote work during periods of disruption
+Preparing for remote work

 There can be many reasons for working remotely.
 When the need comes, being prepared in advance is key.
 On this site, you will find a number of technology tools and resources that Princeton offers to help you successfully work from an alternate location.

 What you’ll need